Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 Why?
 Because it is entertaining enough to get you through many important basic concepts without falling asleep.

 Otherwise, I recommend the approach that was common at one time and fallen out of favor.
 Start with machine language.
 Not even assembly code.
 Machine language.
 Best thing ever: punching IBM 1620 (decimal, thank goodness!) instructions one at a time on punch cards!
 That was high school.
-In college, we sta
+In college, we started with MIX.
+I prefer a real machine code to a made-up assembly code, though.

+Still, some in high school thought "the compiler" was some bit of hardware in the computer, once we moved-on to Fortran.
+At least the instructor tried!

+If you don't begin at the beginning, many will be forever-befuddled at what really goes on.

 Good Grief.
 (Score:2)